jdn2005/wynnManaCalc/README.md

 Well of Power ✅ <br>
 Weightless ✅ <br>

-1 Mana with additional negative cost ❌
+1 mana cost with additional negative cost ❌

 Contact me on discord if you face any issues, jaden0303